modipeluri/piedpiper/README.md

 Coding challenge

 Your task is to set up the inital infastructure for a fictional company's website.
 The company is called Pied Piper and its main product is a compression algorithm.
-There's a lot to do, and not much time, progress as far as you can in the allotted time.

 Images and assets can be found at https://github.com/modipeluri/piedpiper